History of Russian animation: Russian animation today

 The Old Man and the Sea (1999).

 After the dissolution of the Soviet Union the situation for Russian animators changed dramatically.
 Due to the new management and the lack of state funding, many of them left Soyuzmultfilm, which was turned into a leased enterprise.
 In 1993, Yuri Norstein, Fyodor Khitruk, Andrei Khrzhanovsky and Eduard Nazarov founded the SHAR Studio meant for training animators and producing films.
 Garri Bardin also founded the Stayer animation studio where he continued directing claymation and stop motion films.
 Others joined Pilot, Christmas Films, Animation Magic and similar companies that lived on advertisement and commissioned works for big studios from Western countries.

-In 1992, Films by Jove, an American company ran by Oleg Vidov and his wife Joan Borsten, signed a nine-year contract with the new Soyuzmultfilm director Stanislav Rozhkov that gave them exclusive distribution and editing rights for the major part of the studio's collection.
-They were supposed to share incomes, but only after their expenses would've been paid off.
+In 1992, Films by Jove, an American company run by Oleg Vidov and his wife Joan Borsten, signed a nine-year contract with the new Soyuzmultfilm director Stanislav Rozhkov that gave them exclusive distribution and editing rights for the major part of the studio's collection.
+They were supposed to share incomes, but only after their expenses had been paid off.
 As a result, animators received nothing for their past works.
 In 1993, they elected a new director, a shady businessman Sergei Skulyabin who promised to turn the studio into a joint-stock company.
 Instead, he signed a new contract with Vidov, extending it from nine to twenty years and returning a number of non-profitable films.
 His plan was to sell exclusive rights for all past and future films to his dummy corporation and bankrupt the studio.

-When animators realized it, they managed to overthrow him with the help from the Union of Cinematographers and Goskino, although the Ministry of State Property still refused to step in and return the studio the state status.
+When animators realized it, they managed to overthrow him with the help of the Union of Cinematographers and Goskino, although the Ministry of State Property still refused to step in and return the studio to its state-owned status.
 Skulyabin also refused to leave the director's chair up until 30 June 1999 when Sergei Stepashin finally signed a long-awaited order that turned Soyuzmultfilm into a unitary enterprise.
-By that time the production completely stopped.
+By that time the production had completely stopped.
 In 2001 the High Court of Arbitration of Russia returned the rights to the whole collection back to Soyuzmultfilm which led to a legal battle with Films by Jove.
 Only in 2007 Vidov and Borsten agreed to sell the collection to the Russian business magnate Alisher Usmanov who donated it to the state-run children's channel Bibigon.
 Around the same time the studio came back to life.